AndrewLenz21/Dark-Light-mode-Switcher/README.md

 - **Mode Toggle Button**: The project includes a button in the interface that allows the user to switch between light and dark modes.
 - **Style Alternation**: Clicking the button triggers a JavaScript function that changes the CSS styles of the page, adjusting the background and text colors based on the selected mode.
-- **Configuration Persistence**: If the user closes or refreshes the page, the selected mode configuration is maintained using cookies or local storage (depending on the specific implementation).

 ## Technologies Used